- Home

 Download Sample Report

-The global rigid endoscopes market size was estimated at USD 7.31 billion in 2024 and is projected to reach USD 11.11 billion by 2033, growing at a CAGR of 4.74% from 2025 to 2033.
-The increasing prevalence of cancer and cancer-related mortality globally is one of the factors expected to drive the market.
+The global rigid endoscopes market size was estimated at USD 7.7 billion in 2025 and is projected to reach USD 11.1 billion by 2033, growing at a CAGR of 4.7% from 2026 to 2033.
+The increasing prevalence of cancer and cancer-related mortality globally is one of the factors expected to drive the market growth.

 Key Market Trends & Insights

-- The North America rigid endoscopes market dominated the global market in 2024 and accounted for the largest revenue share of 40.69%.
+- North America rigid endoscopes industry dominated the global market in 2025 and accounted for the largest revenue share of 40.6%.

-- By product, rigid laparoscopes segment dominated the market with the largest revenue share of 28.61% in 2024.
+- By product segment, the rigid laparoscopes segment dominated the market with the largest revenue share of over 28.7% in 2025.

 Market Size & Forecast